mrfearless/ModernUI-Docs/source/ModernUI Controls/ModernUI_Text/MUITextRegister.rst

 MUITextRegister
 ========================

-**MUITextRegister**
+MUITextRegister

-Registers the window class for the ModernUI_Text control.
-This allows the control to be created via `CreateWindowEx <https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-createwindowexa>`_ by specifying the class as '*ModernUI_Text*' and/or by the dialog manager when instantiating a new dialog with resources - if a custom control is using a class as '*ModernUI_Text*'.
+Registers the ModernUI_Text class, which allows the control to be created via dialog resources or via `CreateWindowEx <https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-createwindowexa>`_ and specifying the classname 'ModernUI_Text'.
+If using the RadASM custom class control instead of a the ModernUI RadASM Design Time Controls specify 'ModernUI_Text' as the classname

 **Parameters**